 In 2000, we continued to focus on differentiated ICs and analog ICs.
 Differentiated ICs accounted for approximately 63% of our net revenues in both 2000 and 1999.
 Such products foster close relationships with customers, resulting in early knowledge of their evolving requirements and opportunities to access their markets for other products, and are less vulnerable to competitive pressures than standard commodity products.
 Analog ICs (including mixed signal ICs), the majority of which are also differentiated ICs, accounted for approximately 49% of our net revenues in 2000 compared to 51% in 1999, while discrete devices accounted for approximately 10% of our net revenues in 2000 compared to approximately 12% in 1999.
-In recent years, these families of products, in particular analog ICs, have experienced less volatility in sales growth rates and average selling prices than the overall semiconductor industry.
-However, the difficult competitive environment in the semiconductor market in more recent years has led to price pressures in these product families as well.
+In recent years, these families of products, in particular analog ICs, have experienced less volatility in sales growth rates and average selling prices than the overall semiconductor market in more recent years has led to price pressures in these product families as well.